-- General Anaesthesia: This is the most common type of anaesthesia for neurosurgical procedures.
-Anaesthetic drugs are either injected or delivered via inhalation, rendering a state of induced unconsciousness. - Regional Anaesthesia and Local Anaesthesia: This involves the use of local anaesthetic drugs injected into the various body parts to block sensations of pain.
+General Anaesthesia: This is the most common type of anaesthesia for most procedures.
+Anaesthetic drugs are either injected or delivered via inhalation, rendering a state of induced unconsciousness.
+Throughout the procedure, you will be monitored closely to ensure the safe delivery of anaesthesia.

+Regional Anaesthesia and Local Anaesthesia: This involves the use of local anaesthetic drugs injected into the various body parts to block sensations of pain.
 Examples include epidurals, spinal blocks, major nerve blocks.
-This can be used in conjunction with sedation, general anaesthesia or as a sole form of anaesthesia. - Sedation: A variety of medications are injected to reduce anxiety and produce a state of calmness.
+This can be used in conjunction with sedation, general anaesthesia or as a sole form of anaesthesia.

+Sedation: A variety of medications are injected to reduce anxiety and produce a state of calmness.
 This technique is commonly used together with local and regional anaesthesia.